Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 35

-The Silhouette Saint Laurent Assumes
+Body Proportion Analysis | The Silhouette Saint Laurent Assumes

 Like many Saint Laurent collections under Vaccarello, Fall 2026 favors a specific body type.

-The garments are most naturally suited to silhouettes characterized by:
+The garments suit silhouettes characterized by:

 • long legs